 Sisters Network Triangle NC Chapter (SNTNC), an affiliate of Sisters Network Inc. was established in February, 2003 by six breast cancer survivors.
 The Chapter’s founding members are: Valarie C. Worthy, Dean J. Johnson, Brenda Phillips, Jackie Thorpe-Hollingsworth, Jo Ann Blackston, and Liz Cofer.
 Two of our founding members, Jackie Thorpe-Hollingsworth and Jo Ann Blackston, have passed away since our inception.
 SNTNC was recognized as the Outstanding New Affiliate Chapter of 2003 by our national organization.

 Currently, SNTNC has over 80 members.
-We meet the fourth Thursday of each month at the AKA Ivy House on Fayetteville Road in Durham NC.
+We meet the fourth Thursday of each month at our new meeting location, Kappas of Durham Foundation Community Center, 3917 Fayetteville Street in Durham NC.
 We adhere to our National Mission which is educating African American women on the devastating impact of breast cancer.
 We provide outreach and education to the women in the Triangle community and surrounding areas.

 We are the oldest affiliate chapter of Sisters Network in North Carolina.
 There are Chapters in Greensboro, NC and Charlotte, NC.
 SNTNC has received numerous awards for our outreach efforts.
 We were recipient of the 5th Annual Lamplighter Award in 2006.
 SNTNC is a 501 (c) organization.